Sylius/Sylius/adr/2022_03_31_specification_pattern_introduced.md

 ```

 * Good, because with a factory you can handle pretty complex problem
-* Good, because the Guards may not be needed
+* Good, because the Guard does not vote
 * Good, because it provides `OR` and `AND` abstraction
 * Good, because it provides generic interface